-3.9 Assessment Under Other Regulations - other regulations apart from the MHSW regulations also contain requirements for risk assessment but which address specifically, the hazards and risks that are covered by those regulations will cover in part the obligation to make assessments under the MHSW regulations.
-Where an assessment has already been carried out under the other regulations, it need not be repeated so long as it remains valid; but all significant risks must be covered.
+3.9 Assessment Under Other Regulations - other regulations, apart from the MHSWR, also contain requirements for risk assessment but which address specifically the hazards and risks that are covered by those regulations and will cover in part the obligation to make assessments under the MHSWR.
+Where an assessment has already been carried out under the other regulations, it need not be repeated so long as it remains valid, but all significant risks must be covered.
 Examples of specific risk assessments under other regulations include:

-- Control of Lead at Work Regulations 2002 - Ionising Radiation Regulations 1999 - Control of Asbestos Regulations 2006 - Control of Substances Hazardous to Health Regulations 2002 - Control of Noise at Work Regulations 2005 - Health and Safety (Display Screen Equipment Regulations) 1992 - Manual Handling Operations Regulations 1992 - Personal Protective Equipment at Work Regulations 1992 - Construction (Head Protection) Regulations 1989 - Regulatory Reform (Fire Safety) Regulations 2005

-- 3.10 Recording Assessments an assessment must be supported by accurate record keeping (a legal requirement where there are more than five employees), except where the assessment is straightforward and obvious and can be easily repeated and explained.
-The records that must be kept, should contain at least the following information: - a description of the process/activity assessed - the significant hazards identified in the assessment - the existing control measures in place and the extent to which they control the risk - further action necessary to control the risk - persons who may be affected by these significant risks - date of assessment and where appropriate, next review - the name of the competent person carrying out the assessment - 3.11 Setting Priorities The risk assessment should enable you to prioritise remedial measures.
+- Control of Lead at Work Regulations; - Ionising Radiation Regulations; - Control of Asbestos Regulations; - Control of Substances Hazardous to Health Regulations; - Control of Noise at Work Regulations; - Health and Safety (Display Screen Equipment) Regulations; - Manual Handling Operations Regulations; - Personal Protective Equipment at Work Regulations; - Construction (Head Protection) Regulations; - Regulatory Reform (Fire Safety) Order 2005. - 3.10 Recording Assessments an assessment must be supported by accurate record keeping (a legal requirement where there are more than five employees), except where the assessment is straightforward and obvious and can be easily repeated and explained.
+The records that must be kept should contain at least the following information: - a description of the process/activity assessed; - the significant hazards identified in the assessment; - the existing control measures in place and the extent to which they control the risk; - further action necessary to control the risk; - persons who may be affected by these significant risks; - date of assessment and where appropriate, next review; - the name of the competent person carrying out the assessment. - 3.11 Setting Priorities The risk assessment should enable you to prioritise control measures.
 In most cases it will be clear to the competent person that some risks require attention before others.
-Where there is an uncertainty, a 'risk rating' may be attributed to each identified hazard by using a simple formula, such as that given below
+Where there is an uncertainty, a 'risk rating' may be attributed to each identified hazard by using a simple formula, such as that given below.